 The Boxties are a group of young singers and instrumentalists from Brisbane, Australia.
 We do folk, country, cabaret, music theatre, even a bit of tango – any music that appeals to us that we think we can do some sort of justice to.

-Some of us are professional musicians, some are still studying, some have followed different paths altogether, but we all started out in the Instrumental Music Program at Brisbane’s Ferny Grove State High School.
-That’s where we learned the fundamentals and all of us are still involved with the program one way or another.
+Some of us are professional musicians, some are still studying, some have followed different paths altogether, but we all started out together in the Instrumental Music Program at high school.
+That’s where we learned the fundamentals of music making.

 As these web pages go to air on the Amazing Electric Internet, we are starting our musical journey.

 Here you will find news about the band, coming events and reflections on music, music education, cultural life and perhaps some other interesting topics.

 We hope you enjoy sharing the journey with us.